Ramachandra Ulaka

-Ramachandra Ulaka was an Indian politician.
-He was elected to the Lok Sabha, lower house of the Parliament of India from Koraput in Odisha as a member of the Indian National Congress.His son Saptagiri Sankar Ulaka is also in politics and is the current Member of parliament from Koraput constituency.
+Ramachandra Ulaka was an Indian politician from the Jatapu tribal community.
+He was elected to the Lok Sabha, lower house of the Parliament of India from Koraput in Odisha as a member of the Indian National Congress.
+In his electoral career Ramachandra has represented as MLA from Rayagada Assembly Constituency seven times and later on twice represented Koraput Lok Sabha Constituency.

+His son Saptagiri Sankar Ulaka is also in politics and is the current Member of parliament from Koraput Lok Sabha Constituency.